ARMmbed/mbed-os-example-bootloader/README.md

 After the build completes, the build system creates two binary images in the `BUILD/<TARGET_NAME>/<TOOLCHAIN_NAME>` directory: `<project-name>.bin` and `<project-name>_application.bin`. `<project-name>.bin` is the padded bootloader (used for combining with applications). `<project-name>_application.bin` is the original unpadded bootloader.

-In this example, `main.cpp` defines the update binary for the bootloader as `mbed-os-example-blinky_application.bin` (specified under the macro `UPDATE_FILE`).
+In this example, `main.cpp` defines the update binary for the bootloader as `mbed-os-example-blinky_application.bin` (specified under the config `update_file` in `mbed_app.json`).
 The bootloader looks for this file in the root of the SD card, flashes it to memory and then jumps to the application.

 ## Building the application with the bootloader

 The next step is to build an application you can combine with your bootloader to create a loadable image.

 1. Instruct the build system to use the newly created padded bootloader image (named `<project-name>.bin` in the previous section).
 To do this, create a `target_overrides` section in your application's `mbed_app.json` file, and add a key for your target (see `<TARGET_NAME>` in the example below).
 If `mbed_app.json` does not already exist in your application, create one.